ifurusato/rp2040-i2c-slave/README.md

-This provides a simple implementation for using an RP2040-based MCU as an I2C slave with a Raspberry Pi I2C master, sending a one-way message of up to 32 ASCII characters to the slave from the master, returning a single byte as status.
-There is currently no facility for returning longer messages, though this is a future goal of this project.
+This provides a simple implementation for using an RP2040-based MCU as an I2C slave with a Raspberry Pi I2C master, sending a one-way message of up to 32 ASCII characters as a Payload to the slave from the master, returning the same as a response.

 The implementation uses Python (CPython) on the Raspberry Pi as the master and MicroPython on the RP2040 as the slave.
 It communicates over default I2C address `0x43`, though this is easily changed.

-There is a base class called Controller, and an example subclass of this as a fake motor controller called MotorController, used as a demonstration of how to handle sent command strings.
+There is a base class called Controller, and an example subclass of this as a fake MotorController, used as a demonstration of how to handle sent command strings, including an async wait and a Timer.

 The I2CSlave class in theory works with any RP2040 board.
 This includes implementations for three types of displays: a Neopixel (as used on the